1962 TED Saint Germain

 One 9-volt battery

-The transistor radio most loved by the French people in its day, and it's still highly sought after by collectors in France today — made by TED (Technique et Décoration), later known as Optalix.
+A transistor radio much loved by the French in its day, and it's still highly valued by collectors in France today — made by TED (Technique et Décoration), later known as Optalix.
+This set has a bone-white plastic cabinet body, part of which is the speaker grille, overlaid with leather.
+Lots of brass elements here too, including a brass easel stand for tabletop listening — all of this making for a very rich-looking "pocketbook" radio!

 Like many European MW/LW radios, this set's MW band is calibrated in meters and the LW band displays the handful of LW broadcasters by name.